Veterans, Active Military, and Dependents/Survivors

 We accept Kansas National Guard Educational Assistance funds.
 A percentage of tuition and fees is provided, dependent on the number of eligible students and available funds.
 Students must be an enlisted member of a Kansas Air/Army National Guard unit.
 Full-time enrollment not required.
 Click here for more information.

-We are approved to accept Tuition Assistance from all military branches.
-Each service has its own requirements and it can only be applied for through the service member’s local education office.
-Each course must be approved by the service before the start date of that course.
+Since each course must be approved by the respective service branch before the start date of that course.
 Students must work closely with CCCK’s Point of Contact to ensure a smooth process.
+Reach out to 620-241-0723 ext 134 for more information or help.

 Top-Up: Top-Up is a program that allows service members to use the GI Bill® to supplement the tuition and fees not covered by Tuition Assistance.
 To be eligible, students must be approved for federal TA by a military department and be eligible for GI Bill® (VA) benefits.